blacklightpy/vaultofknowledge/Money.md

 It is to be noted that love itself is not value, it is possessive love that is value.
 That is, if an asset is shared, it does have a value, but it does not have monetary value.

+# Problems
+If an asset becomes scarce, or if it is non-fungible, it can be highly desired for and cause ego conflict.
+-